dmse-mit/3029/website/docs/intro.md

 There are three main ways in which we'll communicate for this class:
 * [Website](https://dmse-mit.github.io/3029/): Main access point.
 Here, we will post the reading/lecture [notebooks](https://dmse-mit.github.io/3029/docs/intro), as well as post any [announcements](https://dmse-mit.github.io/3029/announcements).
-* [Canvas](https://canvas.mit.edu/courses/13469): We will use this to submit/grade assignments.
+* [Canvas](https://canvas.mit.edu/courses/??): We will use this to submit/grade assignments.
-* [Slack](https://mit-3029-sp22.slack.com): To engage with the class outside of lecture hours.
+* [Slack](https://mit-3029-sp23.slack.com): To engage with the class outside of lecture hours.

 ## Teaching Staff

-**Dr. Georgios Varnavides**
-George is a graduate student researcher who recently defended his PhD thesis co-advised by Prof. Narang (Harvard, SEAS) and Prof. Anikeeva (DMSE).
-George was an undergraduate in DMSE and took the predecessor to this class **3.016** -- so he understands the challenges and merits such an ambitious class poses.

-His roles in 3.029 include:
- - Preparing reading materials and assignents
- - Delivering lectures
- - Holding office hours and answering questions via Slack/email

-_Office hours:_ Mondays 4-5pm, 36-705
-_email:_ gvarnavi [at] mit [dot] edu
-_Preferred pronouns:_ he/him, and thank you for asking!

-**Prof. Elsa Olivetti**
-Elsa is the Esther and Harold E. Edgerton Associate Professor in Materials Science and Engineering.
-Her research focuses on improving the environmental and economic sustainability of materials in the context of rapid-expanding global demand.

-Her roles in 3.029 include:
- - Supporting teaching team
- - Linking to the rest of the sophomore curriculum
- - Answering questions via Slack/email

-_Office hours:_ By appointment
-_email:_ elsao [at] mit [dot] edu

 ## Grading